MASTER OF SCIENCE IN RAIL AND URBAN TRANSPORT

 DEGREE/FH DIPLOMA* REQUIREMENTS

-In order to be eligible for the programme, you must have at least a Bachelor Degree** (completed in at least three years, depending on factors such as the rest of your education background) in any of the following fields: Civil Engineering, Transport Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, Communications Engineering, Mathematics, Physical Science, Architecture, and Environmental Engineering (list is not exhaustive) with remarkable results.
+In order to be eligible for the programme, you must have at least a bachelor’s degree** (completed in at least three years, depending on factors such as the rest of your education background) in Civil/ Communications/ Electrical/ Environmental/ Mechanical/ Transportation Engineering, Geodetics, Geography, Computer Science, Economics, Mathematics, Physical Sciences, Architecture or a closely related discipline.

 *If you meet the requirements for admissions, please refer to this page (Click on “Required Documents”) for the List of Required Documents for application to our Master of Science programmes.